jiangxueyang/jxyreact/README.md

-A frontend project building width react,react-router and mobx.
+A frontend project building with react,react-router and mobx.

 git clone this project and install
 ```